devkishansingh/devkishansingh/README.md

 - 💞️ I’m looking to collaborate on kotlin multi platform and jetpack compose.
 - 📫 How to reach me https://www.linkedin.com/in/kishan-singh-a16131170?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: curious to know how to make unlimited resources using compose
+- ⚡ Fun fact: curious to know how to make unlimited resources using compose Restful Apis Development using Flask

 <!---
 devkishansingh/devkishansingh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.